FaridSafi/react-native-gifted-chat/README.md

     android:windowSoftInputMode="adjustResize"
     android:configChanges="keyboard|keyboardHidden|orientation|screenSize">
   ```
+* For **Expo**, there are almost 2 solutions to fix it:
+  * adding KeyboardAvoidingView after GiftedChat
+  * adding an opaque background status bar on app.json https://docs.expo.io/versions/latest/guides/configuration.html#androidstatusbar

 * If you plan to use `GiftedChat` inside a `Modal`, see [#200](https://github.com/FaridSafi/react-native-gifted-chat/issues/200).
 ## Notes for local development

 You can use [`wml`](https://github.com/wix/wml) to keep the example app in sync